Kylie Jenner & Travis Scott Rumored To Be Planning $30 Million Wedding

 As previously reported by the Inquisitr, Kylie Jenner and Travis Scott’s relationship is very strong following the birth of their daughter, Stormi, back in February.
 The pair are said to be fully committed to one another, and their baby girl, and are even talking about marriage.

-Sources previously told Entertainment Tonight that the couple have been nearly “inseparable” as of late, and that they seem to be more in love than ever.
+Sources previously told Entertainment Tonight that the couple has been nearly “inseparable” as of late, and that they seem to be more in love than ever.
 An insider claims that the pair’s love for their daughter seems to bring them “closer every day,” and that while they are talking about getting married in the future, they are not making any big plans, or rushing down the aisle.

-Things are reportedly going so well that even Kylie Jenner’s mother, Kris Jenner, believes that the couple couple are on the path to marriage.
+Things are reportedly going so well that even Kylie Jenner’s mother, Kris Jenner, believes that the couple is on the path to marriage.
 In addition, Kylie’s famous sisters, Kourtney, Khloe, and Kim Kardashian are also allegedly very pleasantly surprised by Travis Scott’s dedication to her and their family despite his busy career.

 Fans can see more of Kylie Jenner’s life as a mother, and possibly her relationship with Travis Scott, when Keeping Up with the Kardashians airs Sunday nights on E!.